 - Having an organ transplant

 - You won’t get COVID-19 from the vaccination.
 COVID-19 vaccinations do not contain live coronavirus.
 Other, non-live vaccines, such as vaccines against influenza and tetanus, have been used safely in pregnancy for many years.

-- Mild side effects from the vaccine are common and can include: sore arm (where the vaccine is injected), fatigue, headaches, muscle pain, fever and joint pain.
+- Mild side effects from the COVID-19 vaccine are common and can include: sore arm (where the vaccine is injected), tiredness, headaches, muscle pain, fever and joint pain.
 We recommend that you use paracetamol tablets for this.
 These side effects are usually mild and only last a few days.

 Can I be vaccinated if I am breastfeeding?